taoteh1221/Open_Crypto_Tracker/README.txt

 Recommended MINIMUM system specs: 1 Gigahertz CPU / 512 Megabytes RAM / HIGH QUALITY 32 Gigabyte MicroSD card (running Nginx or Apache headless with PHP v7.2+)

-wget -O FOLIO-INSTALL.bash https://git.io/JU4gn;chmod +x FOLIO-INSTALL.bash;sudo ./FOLIO-INSTALL.bash
+wget -O FOLIO-INSTALL.bash https://git.io/JqCvQ;chmod +x FOLIO-INSTALL.bash;sudo ./FOLIO-INSTALL.bash

 Follow the prompts.
-This automated script gives you the options to: install / uninstall a PHP web server automatically, download / install / configure / uninstall the latest version of the DFD Cryptocoin Values app automatically, setup a cron job automatically (for price alerts / charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.
+This automated script gives you the options to: install / uninstall a PHP web server automatically, download / install / configure / uninstall the latest version of the Open Crypto Portfolio Tracker app automatically, setup a cron job automatically (for price alerts / charts), and setup SSH (to update / install web site files remotely to the web server via SFTP) automatically.

 When the auto-install is completed, it will display addresses / logins to access the app (write these down / save them for future use).